 Multiple datasets were used to develop the interactive visualisation dashboard, enabling policymakers to explore data layers and indicators that are relevant for improving financial access, and more broadly financial inclusion.
 These data sets range from financial and telecommunications data to geospatial and demographic data, which have been collected by Government institutions such as, Financial Services Authority (OJK), the Ministry of Communication and Information Technology, Statistics Indonesia (BPS), and National Team for the Acceleration of Poverty Reduction (TNP2K) to name a few.

-At the start of the design phase, our team surveyed a variety of sources to figure out: where the financial services points are located; how long it takes for people to reach financial services points; as well as what are the factors influencing the provision of financial services in various regions.
+At the start of the design phase, our team surveyed a variety of sources to figure out: where the financial service points are located; how long it takes for people to reach financial service points; as well as what are the factors influencing the provision of financial services in various regions.
 To understand the disparity in financial services provided in Indonesia, we acknowledge these are some key factors to consider.

-Together with SNKI and WWB, we developed the prototype over a few months (April to November 2018) using data from Yogyakarta city and Bima district in West Nusa Tenggara, which covers 32 sub-districts and 236 kelurahan or villages.
+Together with DNKI and WWB, we developed the prototype over a few months (April to November 2018) using data from Yogyakarta city and Bima district in West Nusa Tenggara, which covers 32 sub-districts and 236 kelurahan or villages.
 Considering that SNKI will ultimately be responsible for managing and scaling up the tool once prototyping is complete, we agreed it would be beneficial for them to take the lead in gathering the data needed for the map.
 PLJ and WWB thus acted as technical partners to assist with coordination.

 Better granularity on financial access